AusDTO/gov-au-content-guide/writing-for-the-web.md

 ---
 ## What is this section?

-**This section is an overview of the key things you need to be thinking about when preparing information for the web.**
+**This is a draft overview of the key things you need to be thinking about when preparing information for the web.**

 Writing for the web is different to writing for print.